Drought Improves Even More For Most Of Colorado, Grim Situation On The Western Slope

 While it’s great news for Denver and the Front Range, the drought situation remains very troubling starting less than 75 miles west of the metro area.
 About 16% of Colorado’s Western Slope remains under “exceptional drought” which is the worse drought category.
 And at least 29% of Colorado has at least “extreme drought” including cites such as Craig, Steamboat Springs, Grand Junction, Glenwood Springs, Montrose, Telluride, Durango, and Cortez.

 The difference between liquid precipitation (including melted snow) east and west of the Continental Divide this year remains stark.
 While Boulder is approaching 11 inches of liquid so far in 2021, Fort Collins is nearing 10 inches, and Denver has well over 8 inches, most locations on the Western Slope have received far less.
-Montrose has picked up just 0.01″ of liquid in the last week and their total for the year is only 1.76″.READ MORE: Man Barricaded In Aurora Home, Reverse 911 Sent Out
+Montrose has picked up just 0.01″ of liquid in the last week and their total for the year is only 1.76″.READ MORE: University Of Colorado Professors Call For Indoor Air Quality Standards To Prevent Future Pandemics

 The drought combined with very warm temperatures, low humidity, and gusty winds on the Western Slope will push the fire danger to a critical stage.
 Therefore a Red Flag Warning has been issued from 11 a.m. until 9 p.m. for much of far western Colorado.

-be possible in Colorado on Thursday but any rain will be very limited.
-The storms would produce far more wind that rain.

-A somewhat better chance for late day thunderstorms returned to the mountains on Friday followed by a slightly better chance in the Denver metro area on Saturday.MORE NEWS: Thornton Crash That Killed Father & Son Caused By Driver With BAC 4 Times The Legal Limit
+A somewhat better chance for late day thunderstorms returned to the mountains on Friday followed by a slightly better chance in the Denver metro area on Saturday.MORE NEWS: Karen Garner Arrest: 2 Former Loveland Police Officers, Austin Hopp & Daria Jalali, Turn Themselves In